isabella232/journeys.en/help/using/api/capping.md

 1. undeploy
 1. delete

-Use-Case n°4: delete a deployed configuration (will undeploy and delete the config)
+Use-Case n°4: delete a deployed capping configuration.
+With one call, this will undeploy and delete the configuration ///!!!

 1. list
 1. delete, with forceDelete param